Unfolding-Machines/pumc-info-hub/README.md

 Connect with other solo RPG enthusiasts, share your stories, ask questions, and get support in our vibrant Discord community:

 [**Click to join our Discord server**](https://discord.gg/k2rQMa33Kq)

+## Contributions Policy
+We welcome contributions that help the community, including:

+- Community tips and tricks for using PUM Companion to its best
+- Links to useful resources, tutorial videos, and reads (with proper credits)
+- Copyright-free or authorized `.PUMC` and templates (`.PUMT`, `.PUME`, `.PUMI`, `.PUMD`) links
+- General solo RPG play advice (considering different playstyles and preferences)

+Please ensure all contributions respect copyright and maintain a helpful, inclusive tone and credit the creators.

+## How to Run and Preview the page locally
+Git clone this repository, navigate to your local files or load VSCode, then:

+Install mkdocs: `pip install mkdocs mkdocs-material`

+Preview and run with: `mkdocs serve`

+### by JeansenVaars (Unfolding Machines) and the community
+Enjoy!